Central Park Mall in fall in NYC.

 Its tree varieties, from birches to weeping willows, add extra color.

-69. Do some thrift store and vintage shopping in NYC
+64. Do some thrift store and vintage shopping in NYC

-Forgot your sweater but don’t want to spend a fortune on shopping?
+Forgot your sweater, but don’t want to spend a fortune on shopping?
+New York City is home to some incredible second-hand stores!

 With various locations, Housing Works has some hit-or-miss wardrobe items, interesting books, and unique housewares, though you’ll always leave feeling good in supporting this nonprofit fighting HIV/AIDS and homelessness.